Is Drake's 'Scary Hours 2' a Fright or Flop?

 If you miss the old Drake, Scary Hours 2 is for you.
 If you like the new Drake, Scary Hours 2 is for you.
 The three-track EP, released March 6th, presents a union of the Drake we used to know and love, and the man he is now.
 From Lil Wayne’s influence on his career to parent-teacher conferences for his son, Drake shows off an evolved side of himself that begs us to ask: What’s changed and what’s next?

-THE SOUND: Although the beats featured in Scary Hours 2 are all different, something about the sound feels right.
+Although the beats featured in Scary Hours 2 are all different, something about the sound feels right.
 Rather indescribable, the sound created in the overall EP feels like a mix of almost every single album he's made.

 Playing off of the individual vibes of each track, Drake allows fans to be fully immersed in his message.
 Loud and in your face, the beat for “What’s Next” makes sure listeners are tapped in and on their toes.
 Switching the vibe immediately, “Wants and Needs” recreates the focused intensity of More Life’s “Gyalchester.”
 But, it wouldn’t be a Drake project without any samples, leaving just one song to check the box.